 1. Buick Verano

-While JD Power gives the Camaro sports coupe/convertible perfect ratings for both overall and powertrain reliability, it scores only three out of five points for feature/accessibility dependability.
+While JD Power gives the Chevrolet Camaro sports coupe/convertible perfect ratings for both overall and powertrain reliability, it scores only three out of five points for feature/accessibility dependability.
 Consumer Reports likewise knocks the Camaro for its in-car electronics, though it achieves top scores in most mechanical performance areas.
 The Camaro was redesigned for the 2016 model year, and CR acknowledges the current version as “recommended.”

-In addition to powertrain performance, Chevy’s subcompact Sonic gets top marks from JD Power for overall reliability and feature/accessory performance, though it gets a four out of five score for body and interior dependability.
+In addition to powertrain performance, the subcompact Chevrolet Sonic gets top marks from JD Power for overall reliability and feature/accessory performance, though it gets a four out of five score for body and interior dependability.
 Consumer Reports gives the 2014 vintage top marks for electronics and average or above average scores for most mechanical issues.

 4. Honda Civic

-JD Power’s survey respondents gave the compact Civic sedan/coupe top marks nearly across the board for dependability, scoring it four out of five for feature/accessory performance.
+JD Power’s survey respondents gave the compact Honda Civic sedan/coupe top marks nearly across the board for dependability, scoring it four out of five for feature/accessory performance.
 And while Consumer Reports gives the 2017 model low marks for projected reliability, due largely to its sorry in-car electronics (the Civic was redesigned for 2016) the 2014 version upon which the JDP report is based gets top or above average scores for mechanical issues.

 5. Lexus ES

-Though it affords more of a quiet luxury driving experience than a sporty one, the Toyota Camry-based midsize ES sedan gets top scores from JD Power in powertrain, body/interior, and overall dependability, though it gets just a rating of four for feature/accessory dependability.
+Though it affords more of a quiet luxury driving experience than a sporty one, the Camry-based midsize Lexus ES sedan gets top scores from JD Power in powertrain, body/interior, and overall dependability, though it gets just a rating of four for feature/accessory dependability.
 The car’s balky infotainment system could be to blame for the latter, but Consumer Reports gives it top marks for electronics, along with overall reliability.

 6. Lexus GS

-In addition to getting perfect marks across the board from JD Power for powertrain, body/interior, feature/accessory and overall dependability, the midsize GS sedan gets a top reliability rating from Consumer Reports.
+In addition to getting perfect marks across the board from JD Power for powertrain, body/interior, feature/accessory and overall dependability, the midsize Lexus GS sedan gets a top reliability rating from Consumer Reports.
 It’s a quicker and more agile alternative to the above Lexus ES sedan.
 It was last updated for 2016, with both the 2014 and current versions recommended by CR.

-9. Nissan Versa
+8. Nissan Versa

-One of the cheapest cars sold in the U.S., the subcompact Nissan Versa sedan represents basic transportation at best, but at least it gets a top score from JD Power in terms of powertrain dependability; marks are a bit lower, however, for body/interior, feature/accessory, and overall dependability, and the 2014 vintage has not yet been rated for reliability from Consumer Reports, so consider this a somewhat cautious recommendation.
+One of the cheapest cars sold in the U.S., the subcompact Nissan Versa represents basic transportation at best, but at least it gets a top score from JD Power in terms of powertrain dependability; marks are a bit lower, however, for body/interior, feature/accessory, and overall dependability, and the 2014 vintage has not yet been rated for reliability from Consumer Reports, so consider this a somewhat cautious recommendation.

-10. Toyota Avalon
+9. Toyota Avalon

-Another Toyota Camry-based sedan, the large and in charge Avalon is roomy and comfortable, with easygoing road manners.
+Another Camry-based sedan, the large and in charge Toyota Avalon is roomy and comfortable, with easygoing road manners.
 It gets perfect scores for powertrain and overall dependability from JD Power, but misses the mark slightly in body/interior and feature/accessory dependability.
 Again, we fault Toyota’s confounding dashboard electronics for a three-circle score in the latter category.
 Consumer Reports rates the 2014 model highly for reliability, though it does get points off for electronics and body integrity (squeaks, rattles, etc.).

-11. Toyota Camry
+10. Toyota Camry

-12. Toyota Corolla
+11. Toyota Corolla

-13. Toyota Prius V
+12. Toyota Prius V

-The midsize Prius V wagon is the most practical model in the Prius line of gas/electric hybrid-powered vehicles, and it would get top scores across the board for dependability from JD Power if it weren’t for those polarizing Toyota electronics.
+The midsize Toyota Prius V wagon is the most practical model in the Prius line of gas/electric hybrid-powered vehicles, and it would get top scores across the board for dependability from JD Power if it weren’t for those polarizing Toyota electronics.
 Consumer Reports likewise gives the Prius V top honors for reliability, though it does knock off points for electronics and paint/trim issues.